pipefunc/pipefunc/docs/source/concepts/mcp.md

 ---

-By exposing your pipelines as MCP servers, you make complex computational workflows accessible to AI assistants with minimal setup.
-The server handles all the complexity of parameter validation, type coercion, job tracking, and result formatting, so you can focus on building great pipelines.
+The MCP server handles parameter validation, type coercion, job tracking, and result formatting automatically based on your pipeline's type annotations and docstrings.